 Automatic Callback is an outgoing call feature that allows a user to place a call to another phone in the same group.
 If the phone you called is busy, the call originator can activate Automatic Callback and be notified when the called telephone is idle.
 When notified, a new call will be made to the idle telephone automatically and the originating user is not required to redial the phone number.
 The new call attempt is treated as an originating call attempt; and therefore, it could receive busy treatment or be redirected (such as if call forwarding was now enabled.)
 For the new call setup to be attempted, both parties must be available.

-The phone you are trying to connect to is considered busy or unavailable, if they cannot receive a call at their primary locations.
-This means that if a terminating feature redirects the call and the new location is busy, ACB is not activated.
-ACB is also disabled, if the call is handled by any of the following terminating services, that is, Selective Call Rejection and Selective Call Acceptance, but is not limited to these service interactions.
+The phone you are trying to connect to is considered busy or unavailable if they cannot receive a call at their primary locations.
+This means that if a terminating feature redirects the call and the new location is busy, ACB is disabled.
+ACB is also disabled, if the call is handled by any of the following terminating services: Selective Call Rejection and Selective Call Acceptance, and others.
+Selective Call Rejection is not limited to just the listed service interactions.

 After activating ACB, the subscriber goes on hook and is notified when both parties are idle.
 If the user answers the specialized ring , call setup is automatically initiated towards the other party.

 ACB has several operating parameters that are configured at the system level: